I Had A Ukrainian Manicure & Now I Won’t Have My Nails Done Any Other Way

 What’s the difference between a Ukrainian manicure and a typical salon manicure?

-Manicurist Ami Streets says that the main difference between a Ukrainian gel manicure and a typical salon gel manicure is the attention to detail.
-"Precise cuticle care and removal leads to manicure longevity and optimal nail health," says Streets.
+Session manicurist Ami Streets says that the main difference between a Ukrainian gel manicure and a typical salon gel manicure is the attention to detail.
+"Precise cuticle care and removal leads to manicure longevity and optimal nail health," says Ami.
 "This meticulous manicure technique involves prepping the nail perfectly before polish application using an e-file and different drill bits to buff the nail bed."

 What's the difference between a Ukrainian manicure and a Russian manicure?

-Streets says that a Ukrainian manicure seems to be most similar to a Russian manicure, as it is a precision nail service.
-However, a Ukrainian manicure doesn’t involve applying nail polish under the cuticle, like the Russian method.
+Ami says that a Ukrainian manicure seems to be most similar to a Russian manicure as it is a precision nail service.
+However, a Ukrainian manicure doesn’t involve applying nail polish under the cuticle like the Russian method.
 Instead, it gets as close as possible.

-Another key difference at so.shell in particular is that the salon’s manicurists use a combination of Ukrainian gel polish brands such as DNKá and Trendy Nails, as well as brands favored by Ukrainian salons, like Luxio and Elise Braun.
-Streets adds that the Ukrainian manicure is done dry, without any soaking or softening.
+Another key difference at so.shell in particular is that the salon’s manicurists use a combination of Ukrainian gel polish brands such as DNKá and Trendy Nails, as well as brands favoured by Ukrainian salons, like Luxio and Elise Braun.
+Ami adds that the Ukrainian manicure is done dry, without any soaking or softening.
 This is essential for longevity as nails are porous and exposing them to water will cause them to soften.
-It can take over an hour for your nails to dry completely, so applying polish while they’re still permeable is ill-advised (mainly because your nail will contract when dry, potentially making polish shrink and chip).
+It can take over an hour for your nails to dry completely so applying polish while they’re still permeable isn’t recommended (mainly because your nail will contract when dry, potentially making polish shrink and chip).

 @ktandjmo Ukrainian Nail Tech 🔥 American nail salons take notes plz im coming back very soon 🇹🇷🔜🇺🇸 #ukrainianmanicure #europeanmanicure #travel #lifeabroad ♬ princess diana x hatchback - norman